ManuSquall/visualstudio-docs.fr-fr/docs/msbuild/msbuild-targets.md

 ===================================================
 AssignLinkMetadata
-For items of a certain set of whitelisted types, make sure that if they are defined in a file other than the project file, that they have "Link" metadata set to an appropriate default.
+For items of a certain set of allowed types, make sure that if they are defined in a file other than the project file, that they have "Link" metadata set to an appropriate default.
 ===================================================